Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 ## Instructions for reviewer
 - The Animal class should follow the document's diagram's instructions exactly.
 - A constructor that accepts a string to set the name for the constructed pet should exist.
-- The `makeAllSounds` method should print the exact strings specified in the instructions. e.g "Dog barks", "Cat meows"
+- The `makeAllSounds` method should return the exact strings specified in the instructions. e.g "Bark", "Meow"
+- All the class methods should return the exact strings defined and not print them.
 - If the bonus part of the project is attempted; a house cannot adopt a specific instance of a pet more than once.